tdpreece/TestObjectBuilderCsharp/README.md

 that don't share a name with any of Properties added in the previous step.
 3. It then sets PropertiesUsedByProductConstructor property using the list of constructor arguments specified.

-[dynamic-assembly_footnote]: Currently a new Dynamic Assembly is created for each dynamically created builder.
-An alternative would be to create a dynamic assembly once and use it again and again.
-This also allows you to cache dynamic types that you've built once already.
-See also, TestObjectBuilderCsharp/FutureEnhancements/FutureEnhancements.txt.